Israel widens evacuation orders in southern Gaza. Hamas wants plans for a deal instead of more talks

 Northern Gaza has been surrounded by Israeli forces and largely cut off from the world, and it wasn't possible to independently confirm accounts from either side.
 European leaders and neighbors of Israel condemned the strike.

 Samy Magdy reported from Cairo.
-Associated Press writer Kareem Chehayeb in Beirut contributed.
+Kareem Chehayeb contributed to this report from Beirut.

 Follow AP's coverage of the war in Gaza at https://apnews.com/hub/israel-hamas-war